Product maps from code

 1. Scan your project

-Run alkahest scan at the root of a React/Next app.
+Run alkahest scan at the root of your app.
 Alkahest parses the source and builds a screen-level map locally — preview it any time with alkahest view.

 2. Authenticate the CLI